If you have ever had your security deposit deducted–when you were SURE that you did everything your landlord required–you’re not alone.

 It is possible to demystify security deposit laws and common practices, and it is possible to get your full security deposit back at the end of your tenancy.
 Here are the ins and outs of when a landlord can deduct from your security deposit based on security deposit laws.

-What a Landlord Can Legally Deduct a Security Deposit For:
+What Can a Landlord Legally Deduct a Security Deposit For:

 It may seem otherwise, but generally, a landlord will want to return the full security deposit back to you because that means there was no damage or extra cleaning that needed to be done to the property.
 Damage takes time, money, and energy to repair.
 Most landlords would happily return a tenant’s security deposit knowing that the rental was well-kept during the tenancy.

 Overall, most landlords will remain aboveboard with their charges.
 Still, when you ask for your security deposit back, it’s important to know what your landlord is legally able to charge you for.
 While specifics vary from state to state based on different state’s landlord-tenant laws, the general rule of thumb is this: landlords cannot charge for normal wear and tear, but they can charge for undue damage or excessive filth.
 Landlords can also withhold security deposit funds for nonpayment of rent, and to cover fees (as laid out in the rental agreement) related to breaching the lease.